aklinker1/webext-core/docs/guide/proxy-service/defining-services.md

 ## Nested Objects

 If you need to register "deep" objects containing multiple services, you can do that as well.
-You can use classes or objects inside the main object.
+You can use classes, objects, and functions at any level.

-Here I mix classes and functions, but you'll want to pick one to stay consistent.

 ```ts
 import { openDB, IDBPDatabase } from 'idb';